Bangui, Ilocos Norte: History

-Bangui was one of the Ilocos region municipalities where various human rights violations were documented during the martial law era, despite public perception that the region was supportive of the Marcos administration.
-Eight farmers in Bangui are documented to have been "salvaged" in 1984, the same year as three indigenous community members in Vintar, while farmers from the towns of Vintar, Dumalneg, Solsona, Marcos and Piddig were also documented to have been tortured.
+Bangui was one of the municipalities in the Ilocos region where various human rights violations were documented during the martial law era, despite public perception that the region was supportive of the Marcos administration.
+Eight farmers in Bangui are documented to have been "salvaged" in 1984.
+That same year, three indigenous community members in Vintar, and a number of farmers from the towns of Vintar, Dumalneg, Solsona, Marcos and Piddig were also documented to have been tortured.

 The Bangui Wind Farm project of NorthWind Power Development Corp.
-(NorthWind) began commercial operation in 2005, eventually becoming a major tourist site for Bangui.
-Ayala-owned AC Energy eventually took control of Northwind and of the Bangui Wind Farm in 2017, acquiring a total of 67.79% of Northwind stocks.
+(NorthWind) began commercial operations in 2005 and eventually became a major tourist site for Bangui.
+Ayala-owned AC Energy eventually took over Northwind and of the Bangui Wind Farm in 2017, acquiring a total of 67.79% of Northwind stocks.